cannin/ihop-reach/api/README.md

 	Path Variable

-		key : Identifier of the extracted biological data
+		key : Identifier of the extracted biomedical literature